hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-Cloud/terraform.md

 After this step your Terraform templates will be ready to be deployed.

+!!!
+Note

-**Note:** Please note that the script shows you the ssh command to connect to each VM after instantiation (including the port which is generated automatically by the script).
+    Please note that the script shows you the ssh command to connect to each VM after instantiation (including the port which is generated automatically by the script).
 You can copy this list or you can review it later.
 Also note that you should use a valid user to connect to the VM, for instance for CentOS images is *centos*, for Ubuntu images is *ubuntu* and so on.
 You can also try to connect as *root* user, in that case the system will show you a message with the user that you should use.

 ## Modify default Terraform modules

-In [section](#sec:getting-terraform-templ) we have downloaded the Terraform module examples from the VSC repository.
+In [section](#getting-terraform-examples) we have downloaded the Terraform module examples from the VSC repository.
 If you deploy these modules as it is it will deploy several VM examples by default such as: